UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

 - Therefore, only part of the code was released.
 Main.py is made private.

-- You will only see the basic functionalities such as mouse input, screen capture and AI posture estimation.
+- You will only get the basic functionalities such as mouse input, screen capture and AI posture estimation.

 - I'm not responsible for any consequences cause by modifying or rewriting the code.